Access - Role & Condition-Based Access Control

 // Cross-tenant audit dashboard, sysadmin-only

-read: { access: { roles: ["SYSADMIN"] } }SYSADMIN is a strict superset of ADMIN — at runtime, the universal-bypass shortcuts in evaluateAccess admit userRole === 'sysadmin' anywhere they admit userRole === 'admin'.
-The distinction matters for one thing only: the firewall escape hatch.
-When cms.sysadmin: true, every buildFirewallConditions emits an if (ctx.userRole === 'sysadmin') return undefined; (or just the soft-delete predicate when present) at the top — so sysadmins see every tenant's rows, not just their own org's.
-That escape hatch does NOT fire for userRole === 'admin'; admins still go through the firewall like everyone else.
+read: { access: { roles: ["SYSADMIN"] } }SYSADMIN is distinct from userRole: ["appmanager"].
+Appmanager is the platform control-plane tier (CMS shell, Better Auth admin surfaces, support tooling); sysadmin is the cross-tenant data-plane tier.
+The one place sysadmin gets implicit extra powers is the firewall escape hatch: when cms.sysadmin: true, every buildFirewallConditions emits an if (ctx.userRole === 'sysadmin') return undefined; (or just the soft-delete predicate when present) at the top — so sysadmins see every tenant's rows, not just their own org's.
+That escape hatch does NOT fire for userRole === 'appmanager'; appmanagers still go through the firewall like everyone else.

-This separation exists so Better Auth admin-plugin powers (user management, impersonation) and DB-admin powers (cross-tenant data inspection) stay decoupled.
-A user can have user.role === 'admin' without DB-level cross-tenant access; a user can have user.role === 'sysadmin' without org-membership context.
-See CMS Configuration for the cms.sysadmin flag, the cross-tenant /admin/v1/sysadmin/organizations endpoint, and the SPA's "All organizations" sentinel.
+This separation exists so Better Auth admin-plugin powers (user management, impersonation, org creation) and DB-admin powers (cross-tenant data inspection) stay decoupled.
+A user can have user.role === 'appmanager' without DB-level cross-tenant access; a user can have user.role === 'sysadmin' without org-membership context.
+See CMS Configuration for the cms.sysadmin flag, the cross-tenant /auth/v1/admin/list-organizations endpoint, and the SPA's "All organizations" sentinel.

 Mixing pseudo-roles with real roles